-- annually reviewing and approving corporate goals and objectives relevant to the compensation of our chief executive officer; - evaluating the performance of our chief executive officer in light of such corporate goals and objectives and determining and approving the compensation of our chief executive officer; - reviewing and making recommendations to the Board regarding the compensation of our other executive officers: - appointing, compensating and overseeing the work of any compensation consultant, legal counsel or other advisor retained by the Compensation Committee; - conducting the independence assessment outlined in NYSE rules with respect to any compensation consultant, legal counsel or other advisor retained by the Compensation Committee; - annually reviewing and reassessing the adequacy of the committee charter: - assisting the Board in its oversight of human capital management, including corporate culture, diversity and inclusion, recruiting, retention, attrition, talent management, career development and progression, succession and employee relations; - overseeing and administering our compensation and similar plans; - reviewing at least annually and making recommendations to our Board with respect to director compensation and benefits for service;
+- annually reviewing and approving corporate goals and objectives relevant to the compensation of our chief executive officer; - 2. evaluating the performance of our chief executive officer in light of such corporate goals and objectives and determining and approving the compensation of our chief executive officer; - reviewing and making recommendations to the Board regarding the compensation of our other executive officers; - appointing, compensating and overseeing the work of any compensation consultant, legal counsel or other advisor retained by the Compensation Committee; - conducting the independence assessment outlined in NYSE rules with respect to any compensation consultant, legal counsel or other advisor retained by the Compensation Committee; - 6. annually reviewing and reassessing the adequacy of the Compensation Committee charter;

-- reviewing and recommending to the Board policies and proposals relating to "say-on-pay" votes and the frequency with which the Company will conduct say-on-pay votes; and - 11. reviewing and discussing with management the Compensation Discussion and Analysis to be included in our annual proxy statement or Annual Report on Form 10-K.
+- establishing the terms of, amending, and overseeing the application of the Company's policy for clawback, or recoupment, of incentive compensation; - 8. assisting the Board in its oversight of human capital management, including corporate culture; - 9. overseeing and administering our compensation and similar plans; - reviewing at least annually and making recommendations to our Board with respect to director compensation and benefits for service; - 11. reviewing and recommending to the Board policies and proposals relating to "say-on-pay" votes and the frequency with which the Company will conduct say-on-pay votes; and - 12. reviewing and discussing with management the Compensation Discussion and Analysis to be included in our annual proxy statement or Annual Report on Form 10-K.